Reversibility of granular rotations and translations: Experimental setup

 We should note that a single hole in the grains does not allow us to detect rotations when the axis of rotations is along the hole of the bead.
 Only rotation components perpendicular to the hole can be resolved.
 Thus, our current experimental setup captures only a part of the rotation amplitude.
 However, in this work we focus on the statistical analysis of amplitudes of rotations, not taking into account such information as the axis of rotation or its correlation with other quantities.
-Given the very small compression amplitude of the whole system, the beads always rotate less than an angle of$\pi$ preventing any degenerancy in the detection of rotations.
+Given the small compression amplitude, the beads rotate less than $\nicefrac{\pi}{2}$ between scans, preventing any degeneracy in the detection of rotations.

-The hole in the middle of the bead produce two ``cavities'' on the bead surface in which other beads can ``fall''.
-While we indeed see that there is a biger probability for the beads to contact through the hole (full analysis in supplemental material Part I) this does not affect nor the presented results nor our conclusions.
-First, the system does not ``crystalise'' into hole contacts, i.e. the number of particles contacting trough the hole is the same at the begining and end of the experiment.
-Secondly, particles that contact through he hole does not see any effect on their translational mobility, only the rotational mobility is slightly reduced, while conserving the overal shape of the distribution of rotations.

 Typically four full scans of the system are performed per compression cycle, as shown in figure \ref{fig:Experimental setup}.b) : a scan before compression (time A), a scan at half-compression (B), a scan at full compression (C), a scan at half-decompression (D) and a scan at full decompression (E).
 The first and last 10 cycles are recorded with 16 scans per cycle.
-Most of the presented results are an average of the last 10 cycles of the experiment.
+Most of the presented results are an average over the last 10 cycles of the experiment.

-Positions and rotations are then extracted and tracked using in-house developed algorithms \cite{HARRINGTON:2014:ID751}.
+Positions and rotations are then extracted and tracked \cite{HARRINGTON:2014:ID751}.
 To directly compare the rotations and translations in the same units, we multiply all rotation angles by the radius of the bead.
 In the case of non-slip rolling of a bead on a flat surface, this will make the values of rotational and translation displacements identical.
 We have estimated the standard error on particle position detection to be $20\,\mu m$ and the standard error on angle detection to be $0.0345\,rad$ ($\sim2^{\circ}$) or $86\,\mu m$.